folio-org/folio-analytics/CONTRIBUTING.md

 ```
 All queries:
-- [ ] Pull request is based on a new branch (not main)
+- [ ] PR Title and Description are accurate and thorough
-- [ ] Pull request scope is not overly broad
+- [ ] PR is based on a new branch (not main)
-- [ ] Release notes have been added or updated in CHANGES.md
+- [ ] PR scope is not overly broad
 - [ ] Query runs without errors
 - [ ] Query output is correct
 - [ ] Query logic is clear and well documented